carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

     // ...
   };

-  // The Foo constructor call is very deliberate, no braces. std::fill(foo.begin(), foo.end(), Foo("name"));
+  // The Foo constructor call is reading a file, don't use braces to call it. std::fill(foo.begin(), foo.end(), Foo("name"));

-  // The pair is just being constructed like an aggregate, use braces. bar_map.insert({my_key, my_value});
+  // The pair is being constructed like an aggregate, use braces. bar_map.insert({my_key, my_value});

 If you use a braced initializer list when initializing a variable, use an equals before the open curly brace: